What Are The Top Medical Errors That Harm Patients?

 It suggests that to prevent a dangerous misdiagnosis, healthcare providers should take adequate time to meet with patients, review their histories, and conduct proper examinations.
 Mistakes with electronic health records – inputting data incorrectly or wrongly interpreting correct medical information – also can lead to a patient’s misdiagnosis.

 The second leading patient safety concern is maternal health.
-The report states that 60% of all women’s deaths related to childbirth each year in the United States are preventable.
+The report states that 60% of all women’s deaths related to childbirth each year in the United States is preventable.

 Another top patient safety concern for 2020 relates to unsafe medical devices.
 ECRI reports that medical devices harm patients in 84 out of every 1,000 hospital admissions, or about 8% of all hospital patients.